chrfla/sec-filings-nlp/README.md

 #### Python scripts

 `01_create_dataset.py`\
-This script retrieves the credit rating from Capital IQ, inserts the risk sections from 10-fillings and merges both components.
+This script retrieves the credit rating from Capital IQ, inserts the risk sections from 10K-fillings and merges both components.

 `02_clean_reports.py`\
-The script cleans the filings from undesired text, deletes too short risk sections and identifies incomplete sections.
+This script cleans the filings from undesired text, deletes too short risk sections and identifies incomplete sections.

 `03_descriptive_statistics.py`\
-The script visualizes the data and generates plots used in the thesis.
+This script visualizes the data and generates plots used in the thesis.

 `04_calculate_sim_diff.py`\
-The script calculates the Cosine similarity between two consecutive filings and extracts changed sentences.
-The later part is recommended to run on a cloud computing instance, to make use of the multiprocessing (approx. 3h runtime with 24 cores).
+This script calculates the Cosine similarity between two consecutive filings and extracts changed sentences.
+The later part is recommended to run on a cloud computing instance, to make use of multiprocessing (approx. 3h runtime with 24 cores).

 `05_train_sim.py`\
 This script trains various machine learning models on the Cosine similarity data and uses out-of-time validation to validate the results.
 It also generates confusion matrices, which are stored under [results/SIM](https://github.com/chrfla/sec-filings-nlp/tree/master/results/SIM).